boundtotheearth/tp/docs/UserGuide.md

 This statistic tells you the total amount of time you have spent within the timeframe.
 For projects, this includes all the time you have spent on each individual task, as well as on the project as a whole.

 ![StatsUISplit](images/StatsUISplit.png)
-Figure X: Sections of the statistics panel.
+Figure 5.6.2A: Sections of the statistics panel.

 The statistics are displayed in 2 different formats: